mss-showcase/.github/profile/README.md

 Welcome to the MSS Showcase GitHub Organization!

-🙋‍♀️ **About Us**
+### About Me
-We are building a modular, AWS-based microservice showcase project focused on stock market data processing and analysis.
-Our project demonstrates best practices using AWS Lambda, DynamoDB, S3, EventBridge, API Gateway, and modern frontend technologies like React and React Native — all carefully optimized to run within the AWS Free Tier.
+I am building a modular, AWS-based microservice showcase project focused on stock market data processing and analysis.
+My project demonstrates best practices using AWS Lambda, DynamoDB, S3, EventBridge, API Gateway, and modern frontend technologies like React — all carefully optimized to run within the AWS Free Tier.

-🌈 **Contributing**
-We welcome contributions from the community!
-Whether it’s improving our Lambdas, enhancing Terraform infrastructure code, or building out frontend apps, your input helps us grow.
-Check our repositories for open issues and feel free to submit pull requests or open discussions.

-👩‍💻 **Resources**
+## Resources
-- The [MSS Showcase GitHub org](https://github.com/mss-showcase) contains separate repositories for deploy scripts configured a CloudFront Distribution (but that is too complex to configure and it is too , deploy much for this showcase - therefore I will switch to s3 static web hosting)workflows, Lambda functions, and frontend apps.
+- The [MSS Showcase GitHub org](https://github.com/mss-showcase) contains separate repositories for (github action + terraform) deploy scripts, configured a CloudFront Distribution (but that is too complex to configure and it is too , deploy much for this showcase - therefore I will switch to s3 static web hosting for now), Lambda functions, and a simple frontend app.
-- Our infrastructure is defined via Terraform with upsert workflows.
+- My infrastructure is defined via Terraform with upsert workflows.
-- The Lambdas are mostly Node.js based, with GitHub Actions automating build and deploy pipelines.
+- The Lambdas are at now Node.js based, with GitHub Actions automating build and deploy pipelines.

-🍿 **Fun Fact**
-Our team runs on coffee and coding snacks while crafting scalable serverless solutions!

-# A screenshot from the current frontend
+## A screenshot from the current frontend

 ![webapp screenshot](mss-webapp.png)

-# ** The current architecture **
+## The current architecture

 ```mermaid
 flowchart TB